tektronix/numconverter/README.md

 ```

 ## Dependancies
-Install Rust and you will have everything you need ([Rust install instructions](https://www.rust-lang.org/tools/install)).
+Install Rust and you will have everything you need ([Rust installation instructions](https://www.rust-lang.org/tools/install)).

 Uses the `structopt` crate to handle command line input.